chucoyos/odin-recipes/README.md

 * Learn the basics of the command line
 * Learn the basics of JavaScript

 > This is a work in progress.
-If you have any suggestions, please open an issue or submit a pull request.
+If you have any suggestions, please open an issue or submit a pull request